- See a full list of publications

 Expert Meetings and Consultations

-2016.
-Track II Dialogue on Forced Migration in the Region; organised by the Centre for Policy Development, Australia, Institute of Human Rights and Peace Studies, Mahidol University, Thailand, and the Institute of Strategic and International Studies, Malaysia; Bangkok, Thailand; 29-30 January.
+2016 and 2017.
+Meetings of the Asia Dialogue on Forced Migration; organised by the Centre for Policy Development, Australia, Institute of Human Rights and Peace Studies, Mahidol University, Thailand, and the Institute of Strategic and International Studies, Malaysia.

 2015.
 Jakarta Declaration Roundtable Meeting on Addressing the Root Causes of Irregular Movement of Persons; Jakarta, Indonesia; 27-28 November.